jamztang/CRDT/README.md

 - CRDTLWWSet might not contain full set of history because it's overridden by last timestamp
 - Test cases can be more complicated
+- If the timestamp are the same for multiple elements, the result order could be undermined because of using Dictionary.
+Consider building an ordered dictionary in Swift if needed